Home » Kitchen » Dog Treats Recipes » 3 Ingredient Dog Treats Recipe

 • Onions and garlic, whether raw, cooked, or powdered, contain compounds that can damage a dog’s red blood cells, leading to anemia.
 Symptoms may include weakness, vomiting, and difficulty breathing.

-• Avocado contains a substance called persin, which can be toxic to dogs in large quantities.
+• Avocado contains persin, which can be toxic to dogs in large quantities.
 It can cause vomiting, diarrhea, and potential pancreatitis.

 • Xylitol is an artificial sweetener commonly found in sugar-free gum, candies, some peanut butter, and baked goods.
 It can cause a rapid release of insulin in dogs, leading to a dangerous drop in blood sugar levels.
 Xylitol ingestion may result in symptoms such as vomiting, loss of coordination, seizures, and liver failure.